mojpalac/mojpalac/docs/books/pragmatic_programmer.md

 - Make sure everyone on the team is totally clear about these expectations.
 - When making decisions, think about which path forward moves closer to those expectations.
 - Critically analyze the user requirements in light of the expectations.
-On many projects we’ve discovered that the stated “requirement” was in fact just a guess at what could be done by technology: it was actually an amateur implementation plan dressed up as a requirements document.
+On many projects we’ve discovered that the stated "requirement" was in fact just a guess at what could be done by technology: it was actually an amateur implementation plan dressed up as a requirements document.
 Don’t be afraid to make suggestions that change the requirement if you can demonstrate that they will move the project closer to